Guide to Carriacou.

 Grenada is a small southern Caribbean country.

-Grenada is the largest island of the country, Carriacou is a lot smaller and its neigbouring island Petit Martinique is an even more minute piece of land.
+The largest island of the country is Grenada, Carriacou is a lot smaller and its neigbouring island Petit Martinique is an even more minute piece of land.

 All three these islands are relative undiscovered by mass tourism.

 Most visitors arrive on Grenada with a cruiseship, the largest amount of tourists tends to stay around Grand Anse beach on Grenada.